 "Design Forward" and Beyond

 What can a small group of passionate Design Thinkers do in a year?
 Anything they want.
-The experience of the Higher Ed workshops acted as a ripple effect through the community.
+The experience of the Financial Empowerment Challenge and Higher Ed workshops acted as a ripple effect through the community.
 As the chapter tied in with other like-minded design organizations, the group became known in San Diego as the place to "learn about and practice Design Thinking."

-- As a little side project a few of us participated in a Food Waste event where we picnicked in the park and left no waste behind, sharing food with those in need.
+As a little side project a few of us participated in a Food Waste Challenge event where we picnicked in the park and left no waste behind, sharing food with those in need.

-The year has been incredibly active, while there were many experimental elements to the events and activities, the group is proud to say we've become integrated into the design community as educators and advocates for Human-Centered Design in San Diego.
-Our engagement in Design Forward in collaboration with UCSD Design Lab, UX Speakeasy and SDXD has paved the way for infinite opportunities to educate, practice and apply Design Thinking in our city.
-We're excited to see what new opportunities are in store for the upcoming year!
+The launch of the San Diego Chapter fulfilled a need within the design community that had previously gone unmet.
+While there were many experimental elements to the events and activities, the group is proud to say we've become integrated into the design community as educators and advocates for Human-Centered Design in San Diego.
+Many members have moved on to work more closely with Design Forward as board members and community advocates.
+Our chapter's workshops and collaboration with Design Forward and the UCSD Design Lab has paved the way for infinite opportunities to educate, practice and apply Design Thinking in our city.